Three Minute Homemade Mayonnaise

 When I first got married, my husband converted me to the deliciousness of Duke mayonnaise.
 This might just be a southern thing, but Duke mayo is very good.

 A lot has changed since my early married days, though.
 Well, come to think of it, just about everything has changed.
-I mean, five kids, as many moves, and almost as many jobs later, here we are approaching our eleventh anniversary this summer.
+I mean, five kids, as many moves, and almost as many jobs later, here we are approaching our 17th anniversary this summer.

 Back to the point at hand, we now buy much less processed foods.
 I have learned to make many, MANY things from scratch.
 Once you get over the initial learning curve that comes with trying something new, it becomes routine and easy to make your own jam, ranch dressing, sandwich bread, mayonnaise, and more.